cknd/stackprinter/README.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

 By default, it tries to be somewhat polite about screen space.
 (It only shows a few source lines and the function header, and only the variables in the visible code, and only 500 character per variable).
 You can configure exactly how verbose things should be.
-It also attempts advanced stunts like "dot attribute lookups" and "showing the shape of numpy arrays", and you can have [funky colors like this](https://github.com/cknd/stackprinter/blob/master/tb_after.png?raw=true).
+It also attempts advanced stunts like "dot attribute lookups" and "showing the shape of numpy arrays", and you can have [funky colors like this](https://github.com/cknd/stackprinter/blob/master/darkbg.png?raw=true).

 # Usage

 ## Exception logging
 To globally replace the default python crash message, call `set_excepthook()` somewhere.
-This will print any uncaught exception to stderr (by default).
+This will print any uncaught exception.

 ```python
 import stackprinter